 Earle R. Taylor III

 Mr. Taylor has served on the State of Georgia Bond Allocation Technical Advisory Committee and has served as an expert witness for the Securities and Exchange Commission in a landmark civil enforcement proceeding involving municipal securities and as a consulting expert to the Securities and Exchange Commission for civil enforcement proceedings involving municipal securities.
-He serves on the Advisory Board for the Center for State and Local Finance of The Andrew Young School of Policy Studies for Georgia State University.
+He serves on the Advisory Board and as an instructor for the Center for State and Local Finance of The Andrew Young School of Policy Studies of Georgia State University.
 He frequently drafts and consults on public finance-related legislation proposed by the Georgia General Assembly.
 Examples of legislation that he had significant involvement with include the statute authorizing the use of derivative contracts by the State of Georgia and its local governmental units, the statute authorizing the use of commercial paper by the State of Georgia and its local governmental units, the constitutional amendment reauthorizing community redevelopment and authorizing the use of educational taxes to secure tax allocation bonds of local governmental units, the Georgia Higher Education Facilities Authority Act, and amendments to the Development Authorities Law.

 Mr. Taylor has served as a panelist or speaker on public finance issues at events sponsored by the National Association of Bond Lawyers, The Bond Buyer, the Georgia Government Finance Officers Association, the Georgia Institute of Continuing Legal Education, the Georgia Economic Developers Association, the University System of Georgia Lawyers Group, the Society for College and University Planning, the International Municipal Lawyers Association, the Health Care Financial Managers Association, the Georgia Department of Community Affairs, and the Georgia Association of School Business Officials.
 He co-chaired in 2014 The Seminar Group's Public/Private Finance and Development seminar.